sssoz/pkp-annual-report/_sections/07-thank-you.md

 #### Silver Level ($5,000)

+- Thai-Journal Citation Index Centre
 - Ubiquity Press
 - University of Calgary Libraries
 - University of Guelph Library
+- University of Illinois at Chicago Library
-- University of Illinois (Chicago / Urbana-Champaign) Libraries
+- University of Illinois at Urbana-Champaign Library
 - University of Manitoba Libraries
 - University of Miami Libraries
 - University of Ottawa Library
 - University of Victoria Libraries
 - University of Windsor Library
-- Western Libraries - Western University
+- Western Libraries, Western University

 #### Bronze Level ($2,500)